September 18, 2014

 - Place urine soaked kitty litter, a sweat-soaked T-shirt, a pair of smelly sweat socks or old sneakers in or near the den opening.

-- Mount shiny party balloons or 12-18 inch lengths of Irri-tape mounted on sticks or poles two or three feet off the ground, just outside and around the den entrance.
+- Mount shiny party balloons or 12-18 inch lengths of Irri-tape on sticks or poles a few feet off the ground just outside the den entrance.

-- Spread a non-toxic granular repellent that is capsicum based around the den entry.
+- Spread capsicum-based granular repellent (such as Havahart's Critter Ridder) around the den entry.

 These tactics are most effective when they are used in concert as part of a comprehensive plan to encourage the foxes to move on.
 The purpose of these techniques is to make the parents uncomfortable enough to move the litter to a more secure location.
 Once the den has been abandoned, make sure all the kits are out of the den before any permanent exclusion is put in place.